Apantic/profilepostlimits/README.md

 ## Installation
 1. Unzip profilepostlimits-{version}.zip
 2. Upload the contents of the upload directory to your XenForo installation
-3. Install from uploaded file: Upload addon-aProfilePostLimit.xml
+3. Install from uploaded file: Upload addon-nProfilePostLimit.xml

 The add-on should now be installed, and a short rebuilding process should occur.
 Once done, the installation has been successful!

 ## Usage
-Just set the necessary options in XenForo Options -> [A] Profile Post Limit
+Just set the necessary options in XenForo Options -> [n] Profile Post Limit

 ## Contributing
 We appreciate all contributions.
 Just submit a pull request!